yochaigal/cairn/cairn-srd.md

 Filling all ten item slots reduces a PC to 0 HP.
 PCs cannot carry more than their inventory allows, though carts &amp; horses may provide an increase in slots.

 **DEPRIVATION**
-**Deprived** PCs cannot recover HP.If deprived for more than a day,they add a **Fatigue** to inventory.
+**Deprived** PCs cannot recover HP.
+If deprived for more than a day,they add a **Fatigue** to inventory.
 Fatigue occupies one slot and lasts until they can recover in safety.
 This effect is cumulative.

 **HEALING**
 A moment&#39;s rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week&#39;s rest and the aid of a skilled healer.

 **SPELLBOOKS**
 Spellbooks contain a single spell and take up one item slot.
-Anyone can cast a spell by holding a Spellbook in_both hands_and reading its contents aloud.
+Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 Casting a spell adds **Fatigue** to the PC&#39;s inventory.

-Given time and safety, PCs can_enhance_a spell without any additional cost.
-If they are_deprived_or in danger, a WIL save may be required to avoid terrible consequences.
+Given time and safety, PCs can enhance a spell without any additional cost.
+If they are deprived or in danger, a WIL save may be required to avoid terrible consequences.

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target&#39;s Armor, then deals the remaining total to their opponent&#39;s HP.